SzymonFilipowicz/workshop/README.md

       restartIndex=false;
   }
 </code></pre><br><br>
-2. Add 'brown' color to colors collection in renderer.js.
+2. Add 'brown' color at the end of colors collection in renderer.js.
 Next thing we can do is add two flags (because only two boxes can show theyre two colors at the same time) into index.js (where our getCol function take place)
 <pre><code>
 this.clicked = -1;